Debdut0122/BOSCH-s-Age-and-Gender-Prediction/README.md

 > **Note:** Kindly refrain from using YouTube video link whose content length is more than 5 minutes, as it might not be processed by pytube library.

+Once the inputs are provided the model will automatically detect the persons and crop the person's body as well as the faces and will save in different folders in the colab workspace, namely m1_cropped and faces respectively.

+These images thus obtained will be fed to Real ESRGAN (M2) and it will super resolute the images.

+* The super resoluted body images will get saved in the folder body_images in colab workspace.
+* The super resoluted face images will get saved in the folder face_images in colab workspace.